Animal Care Trust is a registered UK charity transforming the lives of suffering animals in northern Taiwan.

 ACT is the name given to the project that created all those charities and facilities and which continues to transform the lives of suffering animals.
-Our partner association in Taiwan, ACT for Animals, currently operates a 60-dog rescue centre called The ARK (Animal Rescue Kennels), nestled in the foothills of YangMing Mountain just outside Taipei City and overlooking the East China Sea.
-Act for Animals is run by Sean’s wife, Judy Hsu, who is currently busy getting the organisation legally registered as nonprofit national Taiwan association.
+Our newest project in Taiwan, ACT for Animals, currently operates a 50-cat rescue-and-rehoming centre called The Cats’ Cradle and a 70-dog rescue centre called The ARK (Animal Rescue Kennels).
+Both beautiful sites are nestled in the foothills of YangMing Mountain just outside Taipei City, overlooking the East China Sea.
+ACT for Animals was founded by Sean’s wife, Judy Hsu, who is currently busy registering the organisation as a nonprofit national Taiwan association.

 Sean and Judy’s goal is to build Taiwan’s first state-of-the art, international-standard rehoming centre within the next three years.
 But what we are best known for is our animal rescues, which we perform year round, at any time of night or day, often in incredibly difficult circumstances.
 Some of our more notable rescues have been featured on the likes of The Dodo and featured in news media all around the world.

 We are dedicated to alleviating the suffering and elevating the welfare of animals throughout Taiwan.

 We seek to raise the standard of animal welfare in Taiwan to international standards and higher to make the country an Asian and global leader in the treatment of our fellow animals.